Get involved in the new Sussex Nature Recovery Strategy

 Child with snail

-Local Nature Recovery Strategies (LNRS) are a new initiative being rolled-out across England to help reverse the decline in UK species.
+Local Nature Recovery Strategies (LNRS) are a new initiative being rolled-out across England to help reverse the decline in UK species and urgent, locally coordinated efforts are needed to reverse this decline.
 In Sussex there will be two strategies - one covering West Sussex and another for East Sussex and Brighton & Hove.

 1. Residents are invited to complete a Sussex Nature Recovery public survey.
 The views you share in this survey will be added to a list of priorities for nature’s recovery.